joinpursuit/8-0-technical-curriculum/01-fundamentals/introductory-javascript/reading/values-types-operators.md

 ## Numbers

-Open up your javascript `repl` by typing `node` in your terminal.
+Open up a new JavaScript repl.
 You can follow along and try out some things!

 To create a number, we just type the value of the number.
 Both positive and negative numbers work: